grantmcdermott/grantmcdermott.github.io/research.md

 **Fields:** Environmental and resource economics.
 Applied econometrics.
 Bayesian data analysis.

 **Interests:** Energy and climate policy.
 Uncertainty and Bayesian learning.
-The impact of environmental quality on market outcomes
+The impact of environmental quality on market outcomes.

 ## Working papers